kubermatic/dashboard/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature Request
-about: Suggest an feature to the Kubermatic Dashboard project
+about: Suggest a feature to the Kubermatic Dashboard project
 labels: kind/feature, sig/ui
 ---

 **What would you like to be added? / User Story**: